jonnydiamond/DatabricksAutomation/README.md

  # Continuous Deployment + Branching Strategy

-It is hard to talk about Continuous Deployment credibly without addressing the manner in which that Deployment should look... for example... what branching strategy will be adopted?
+It is hard to talk about Continuous Deployment without addressing the manner in which that Deployment should look... for example... what branching strategy will be adopted?

-The Branching Strategy will be built out of the box when we dploy our resources in later step.
+The Branching Strategy will be built out of the box when we dploy our resources in a later step.
 It follows a GithubFlow paradigm to promote rapid Continuous Integration, with some nuances. [^6] (Go into more detail)

 <img width="805" alt="image" src="https://user-images.githubusercontent.com/108273509/186166011-527144d5-ebc1-4869-a0a6-83c5538b4521.png">